DXgovernance/DAVI/src/stores/readme.md

 For example: the `useTotalLocked` hook returns the amount of tokens a DAO has.
 In the case of an ERC20Guild, that is the amount of tokens locked in the guild, obtained calling `getTokensLockedAt` to the guild contract; but in the case of a RepGuild, this value is obtained calling `useTotalSupplyAt` to the token contract.
 The component doesn't know about that logic, and only will care for the total amount of tokens.

+The store supports fetching from two different data sources: default and fallback.
+The implementation also has a `checkDataSourceAvailability` function, that handles the logic to switch between them.

+An example of this could be: a subgraph in TheGraph as the main source, RPC calls for the fallback, and a call to TheGraph to check if it's online and available.

 ## Main folder

 - **modules**: folder containing different governance implementations